Click on the image for the full text.

 6. Your personal pictures: people prefer to relate to companies as if they were people.
 In this case, if you feel comfortable, personalize the relationship with your customers by posting some of your private pictures: vacationing, having fun somewhere nice in the company of your family and friends, etc. Marketing gurus say privacy is no longer an existing concept – I beg to disagree – but I can certainly attest the success of many brave people out there who expose themselves totally on the web (if you decide to do it, you’ll be walking a tightrope, though).

 7. Images are not necessarily photos: you can post quotes, memes or whatever inspiring thought you might want to share on Instagram.
 There are a number of apps which will allow you to build professional looking images on the web using amazing backgrounds with phrases on them.
-PowerPoint, for example, can do the job.
+PowerPoint or Canva, for example, can do the job.

 As long as you get started, you will find out that many more ideas will pop up in your mind as you think of original ways to entertain, educate or inform your audience about your brand.
 I wish you all the best in your endeavors as an Instagram content marketer.